Christian prayer

 The Missal, by John William Waterhouse (1902), depicts a woman kneeling at a prie-dieu to pray.

-Christian prayer is an important activity in Christianity, and there are several different forms used for this practice.

-Christian prayers are diverse: they can be completely spontaneous, or read entirely from a text, such as from a breviary, which contains the canonical hours that are said at fixed prayer times.
-While praying, certain gestures usually accompany the prayers, including folding one's hands, bowing one's head, kneeling (often in the kneeler of a pew in corporate worship or the kneeler of a prie-dieu in private worship), and prostration.
+Christian prayer is an important activity in Christian piety, with several different forms.
+Prayers may be spontaneous or read from written texts such as a breviary, which contains the canonical hours observed at fixed times.
+Common prayer gestures include folding hands, bowing the head, kneeling, and prostration.